obsrva/obsrva.org/demo/home.md

 hero:
   image: /assets/uswds/img/camera.jpg
   callout:
-    alt: "Our Mission:"
+    alt: "Our Mission"
     text: Find, Triage, Disclose
   button:
-    href: /callout/
+    href: /#Latest%20Research
-    text: Read the Research
+    text: Latest Research
-    number: 10+
+    number: 2+
     enable: true
   link:
     text: Link to more about that priority
     href: /link/
-  content: Internet Vulnerability Observatoryproduces leading vulnerability research in iOT and embedded device security.
+  content: The Internet Vulnerability Observatory (Obsrva) conducts vulnearbility research, engages vendors to remediate problems, discloses issues for peer review, and runs outreach projects for independent  researchers

 tagline: Community-Driven Research
 intro: |
-  obsrva conducts research through two main centers; The Center for iOT and Embedded Device Security (COTEDS) and the Center for Open-Source Threat Intelligence (COSTT).
-COTEDS leverages the iOT Research Library to obtain, catalog, and find vulnerabilities in iOT and embedded devices, specefically focusing on enviormental monitoring devices.
-Research in COTEDS identifies vulnerabilities, engages vendors, and coordinates responsible disclosures.
-COSTT
+  Obsrva is focused on finding overlooked vulnerabilities, responsibly engaging vendors, and producing easily-consumable products.
+Researchers on [The Project on Vulnerability Discovery](https://obsrva.org/pvd) choose from a wide range of research topics, and current research is focused on embedded webservers of iOT devices—such as enviormental monitoring systems, printers, and smart home devices.

 featured: Latest Research
 featured-intro: |